sasquatch678/A-Painted-World---Remastered/Gameplay/Races.md

 ### Khajiit
 ﻿Passive: Gain 15 points of Chameleon while out of combat and sneaking. <br/>
-﻿Power: Prowl - Gain Invisibility for 120 seconds. <br/>
+﻿Power: Prowl - Gain Night Eye and Invisibility for 75 seconds.
-﻿Lesser Power: Eye of Night - Gain Night Eye for 30 seconds.

 - ﻿Hestra: You now gain 35 points of Chameleon while out of combat and sneaking.
 - ﻿Reman: Prowl now also Fortifies your Agility by 50 points for 120 seconds.